 Although technically there is no dress code that you have to follow at Ryokan, they often offer guests Yukata and Geta that you can wear during your stay at Ryokan for free!
 Changing into these traditional Japanese clothing will allow you to enjoy your stay at Ryokan more comfortably.

-Yukata is a traditional Japanese clothing which is often described as a casual cotton Kimono.
+Yukata is a traditional Japanese clothing that is often described as a casual cotton Kimono.
 It’s a traditional summer garment and it’s relatively thin and perfect for the hot summer weather.
 The origin of Yukata was worn as a bathrobe dating back to the Heian period.
 It can be worn for summer festivals, but at the same time, it can be worn as pajamas like you do at Ryokan.

 4. Ryokan meals (Kaiseki)